-First Aid can be contacted via the Regatta officials or Race Control during racing.
+Medical assistance can be contacted via a Regatta official or Race Control during racing.
 A Duty Officer of the National Water Sports Centre is on-call 24 hours a day, contactable through the Centre Reception directly or via Regatta officials.
-During racing hours, the Red Cross Ambulance will provide medical and first aid facilities at the base of the Finish Tower.
-Any medical problem arising on the campsite that can safely be brought to the First Aid Centre will be dealt with.
+During racing hours medical facilities at the base of the Finish Tower.
 Medical facilities are intended to cover emergencies only; there is no provision for physiotherapy treatment.